BioVeL/portal-tests/README.md

 3. BioVeL workflow tests - run each BioVeL workflow with particular parameters and datasets to check that they are working.
-This attempts to use the public workflows already installed in the portal.
+This attempts to use the public workflows already installed in the portal (unless marked "upload").
-  * tutorial_DRW_A.py
+  * tutorial_DRW_A
-  * testBioVeL_ENM_default - Ecological Niche Modelling workflow default inputs
+  * standard_ENM_default - Ecological Niche Modelling workflow default inputs
   * testMPM_upload - Matrix Population Modelling